tucs7/WS-MOQA/README.md

-# VHH_MOQA
+# nanobody_MOQA

-VHH_MOQA is a framework for multiobjective optimization of antibody properties using QUBO samplers.
+nanobody_MOQA is a framework for multiobjective optimization of antibody properties using QUBO samplers.

 # Install